-The DeskTop Drag5 and DragSim5 packages are Windows95/98/NT/Me/XP & Vista, 32-bit, vehicle-dynamics simulations.
-They simulate standing-start, straight-line racing performance (in the 1/4- or 1/8-mile) for a wide range of vehicles, including rear- and front-wheel-drive passenger cars, drag-race vehicles (including dragsters), and motorcycles.
+The DragSim is a Windows95/98/NT/Me/XP, 32-bit, vehicle-dynamics simulation.
+The DragSim simulates standing-start, straight-line racing performance (up to 1/8- or 1/

-The DragSim5TM is the most advanced vehicle dynamics drag-racing simulation ever offered to the performance enthusiast.
+The DragSimTM is the most advanced vehicle dynamics drag-racing simulation ever offered to the performance enthusiast.
 It combines ease-of-use, rapid calculation times, powerful Iterative TestingTM, and detailed graphics.

-The DragSim5 incorporates a clean, intuitive user interface.
+The DragSim incorporates a clean, intuitive user interface.
 If you wish to change a component, simply click on the component name and select a new component from a pop-up DirectClickTM menu.
 The comprehensive data displays are fully customizable.
 Multiple vehicle and/or data comparisons are possible.
 All components and graphics displays can be printed in full color.